jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 import jax.numpy as np
 ```

 That's it.
-You can now use the code with GPUs!
+You can now use the code with GPUs and even [TPUs](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm)!

 ### Backpropagation
-Again, if we replace NumPy with [JAX](https://github.com/google/jax)[^jax]:
+Again, if we replace NumPy with [JAX](https://github.com/google/jax):

 ```python
 import jax.numpy as np
 ```

-And then computing the gradients is as easy as:
+Then computing the gradients is as easy as:

 ```python
 def lm_loss(params, inputs, n_head) -> float: